mdn/content/files/en-us/web/javascript/reference/statements/let/index.md

 While inside the TDZ, the variable has not been initialized with a value, and any attempt to access it will result in a {{jsxref("ReferenceError")}}.
 The variable is initialized with a value when execution reaches the line of code where it was declared.
-If no initial value was specified with the variable declaration, it will be initialized with a value of `undefined`
+If no initial value was specified with the variable declaration, it will be initialized with a value of `undefined`.

 This differs from {{jsxref("Statements/var", "var", "var_hoisting")}} variables, which will return a value of `undefined` if they are accessed before they are declared.
 The code below demonstrates the different result when `let` and `var` are accessed in code before the line in which the are declared.